cyberphone/web2native-bridge/README.md

 ### Security Considerations
 Since an emulator *by definition* isn't the "real thing" some limitations apply.
 That is, the Web2Native Bridge emulator is *not intended for production* since it doesn't support the following security measures:
-* Vetted native application infrastructure
+* Native application vetting infrastructure
 * HTTPS information
 * Site-blocking support and associated administration